memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_refs_P_phandles_EXISTS 1
 ```

 Thus, the generated output for `phandle` and `phandles` is essentially handled in the same way.
-The only difference is, that for `phandles` _only_ the `_IDX_n` macros are generated, and thus the _identifiers_ can only be accessed by index, whereas for the `phandle` type it is possible to retrieve the node's identifier using the node identifier and property name.
+The only difference is, that for `phandles` _only_ the `_IDX_n` macros are generated, and thus the _node identifiers_ can only be accessed by index, whereas for the `phandle` type it is possible to retrieve the node's identifier using the node identifier and property name.
 We'll see this when we'll access _phandles_ via [the Devicetree API in a later section](#zephyrs-devicetree-api).

 In contrast to `array`, `uint8-array`, and `string-array`, no _initializer expression_ is generated.
 Makes sense: _phandles_ are not _values_ but only _tokens_ and thus cannot be used as such by an application.